namsyvo/IVC/README.md

 Then you can run IVC directly from source code using commands:
 ```
-go run main/ivc-index.go ...
+go run main/ivc-index.go
-go run main/ivc.go ...
+go run main/ivc.go
 ```

-A detail description of these commands will be described in section 3.1.
+A detail description of IVC commands and parameters will be described in section 3.1.

 You can also make binary executable files for IVC by compiling IVC source code in Go:
 ```